 In English 11, students concentrate on a survey of American Literature from the 16th century to the present.
 This survey includes the works of major American authors and poets, as well as the historical and philosophical contexts that gave rise to movements in American literature.
+Students examine both traditionally privileged and underrepresented narratives to engage the diverse voices that comprise our literary canon.
 Writing instruction continues to focus on ideas and content, organization, voice, word choice, sentence structure, and writing conventions.
-A special emphasis is placed on literary criticism and research, including the completion of a literary research paper using in-text documentation.
+A special emphasis is placed on literary criticism and research, including the completion of a critical response project.